 I have been a patient and family support volunteer and a vigil volunteer at the Jack Byrne Center since 2018.

 Many years ago, I was active in Hospice, offering training for Hospice volunteers in Lyme, NH, and Thetford, VT.
 I opened and chaired a Lyme Chapter of Hospice as well.
-I was a primary caregiver for my mother who died in 2016 after 27 months in Hospice with end-stage COPD/emphysema, kind of a record in that area for one living that number of months with Hospice support.
+I was a primary caregiver for my mother, who died in 2016 after 27 months in Hospice with end-stage COPD/emphysema, kind of a record in that area for one living that number of months with Hospice support.

 I love to garden, draw, paint, hike, and spend time with my husband, our two dogs, our grown children, and four athletic grandsons.
-My biggest personal passion right now is sending out daily poems to an ever-growing list of subscribers in a practice I call Words That Fly.
+My biggest personal passion right now is sending out daily poems to an ever-growing list of subscribers in practice I call Words That Fly.

 Why and How We Moderate

 At ConnectShareCare (CSC), we recognize the value of peer-to-peer sharing.
-Patients/ persons with illness, caregivers/ care partners, family, and friends know things — about themselves, their family members, treatments, and choices — and they want to share what they know to help others.
+Patients/ persons with illness, care partners, family, and friends know things — about themselves, their family members, treatments, and choices — and want to share what they know to help others.
 By sharing our health experiences together, we build collective knowledge and a community of support.
 CSC is a private forum.
 CSC Moderators and our volunteers are committed to keeping the community: safe, supportive, inclusive, and useful

 The messages you post show up right away.
 We don’t screen them before they go live.
 While we monitor all posts, we rely on our members to tell us about inappropriate content or behavior.
 Moderating this way means that we can keep the community running 24 hours a day, 7 days a week so that support is more accessible and available when you need it.
 If you see a post that you think is inappropriate, please report it immediately.
-Simply click "Report Comment" which is to the right of the post/ message ("...").
+Click "Report Comment" which is to the right of the post/ message ("...").